 “We’ve had the very fortunate opportunity to work with dozens and dozens of restaurateurs and thousands of entrepreneurs at the American Tobacco Campus and American Underground,” says Adam Klein, director, American Tobacco Campus.
 “Zweli and Leo represent the best of Durham.
 They are creative, committed, caring, and, most importantly, community-focused.
 We’re honored that they chose to share their journey with us and take part in ours.”

 Zweli and Leo will return to Zimbabwe this December to further hone and add to the Ekhaya concept.
-The restaurant will open in the spring/summer of 2022 with a complete redesign of the Crowe Lobby space and patio with lots of exciting offerings to be announced.
+The restaurant will open early 2023 with a complete redesign of the Crowe Lobby space and patio with lots of exciting offerings to be announced.